FG-s-Modlists/FGs-Modlists-Site/content/atelier/readme.md

 ## Adding to Atelier
 The only support provided for adding mods to Atelier is for adding additional Skyrim SE outfits using the CBBE or 3BBB bodies.
 Adding any other mods is not supported in any way, shape or form.

-WARNING
+{{< tip "warning" >}}
+**WARNING!**

-Before you add anything to Atelier, you should be familiar with the following things: Installing mods using Mod Organizer; running BodySlide; using xEdit.
+**Before you add anything to Atelier, you should be familiar with the following things: Installing mods using Mod Organizer; running BodySlide; using xEdit.
 If you don't have all three of these skills, you need to learn how to do them.
-No support will be provided for learning these skills.
+No support will be provided for learning these skills.**
+{{< /tip >}}

 To add an outfit to Atelier, follow these steps:

-Find an outfit you like.
+1. Find an outfit you like.

-Check to make sure it is for Skyrim SE and uses the CBBE body and has BodySlide support.
+2. Check to make sure it is for Skyrim SE and uses the CBBE body and has BodySlide support.

-Optionally, see if there is a 3BBB version of the outfit available.
+3. Optionally, see if there is a 3BBB version of the outfit available.

-Install and enable the outfit mod using the copy of Mod Organizer included with Atelier.
+4. Install and enable the outfit mod using the copy of Mod Organizer included with Atelier.

-In general, most outfits do not need to be patched with this list in xEdit, however, you should always check for conflicts using xEdit.
+5. In general, most outfits do not need to be patched with this list in xEdit, however, you should always check for conflicts using xEdit.
 If you do not know how to do this, you’re out of luck if it doesn’t work.

-Follow the BodySlides section of this readme to generate the meshes needed for the outfit to appear properly in game with the exception of the outfit group you choose.
+6. Follow the BodySlides section of this readme to generate the meshes needed for the outfit to appear properly in game with the exception of the outfit group you choose.
 Choose the group your outfit is in and only generate the meshes for that outfit.

 ## Important Mods You Need to Know About
 This section details the most important mods included in Atelier and is intended to give you a basic understanding of what to expect when you start the game.